 Certification of the Animal’s Health (including rabies and DRB shot verification)

-Along with the Veterinary Health Form, you will be required to submit all vaccination records to Delta Airlines in which you can get from the vet.
+Before 2021, your emotional support animal was required to submit all vaccination records to Delta Airlines in which you can get from the vet.

 Signed Testament to the Animal’s Behavior

-ESA Policy Delta Airlines: Pet Fee for Non-Emotional Support Animals
+ESA Policy Delta Airlines: Pet Fees

 Dogs, cats, and yes even your household bird can travel with passengers on Delta Air!
 In fact, your pet can travel with you in the aircraft cabin, just like a service and support animal!